-Chron Dis J, Vol. 13, No. 2, Spring 2025 1
+110 Chron Dis J, Vol. 13, No. 2, Spring 2025

-Psychiatric comorbidities diminish quality of life and worsen prognosis in these conditions, more so than in diseases like sclerosis Multiple (MS).4 Due wide-ranging effects of chronic illnesses such as MS on various aspects of life, including economic, financial, social, and emotional well-being, relying solely on medication and regular check-ups is not sufficient.5 Non-drug become popular methods have with MS, patients, including those complementary treatments.6 One popular method for managing stress related to diseases and physical complications is mindfulnessbased stress reduction (MBSR) training, formerly known as the stress reduction and relaxation program.7 Kabat-Zinn is originator and innovator of this approach, outlining the techniques for managing stress and the stress associated with physical ailments in his book "Full Catastrophe Living".6,7 The program has developed a range of therapies for patients with various conditions and long-term illnesses, with mindfulness meditation at its core.8
+Psychiatric comorbidities diminish the quality of life and worsen prognosis in these conditions, more so than in diseases like sclerosis (MS).4 Due Multiple to the wide-ranging effects of chronic illnesses such as MS on various aspects of life, including economic, financial, social, and emotional well-being, relying solely on medication and regular check-ups is not sufficient.5 Non-drug become popular methods have among patients, including those with MS, as complementary treatments.6 One popular method for managing stress related to diseases and physical complications is mindfulnessbased stress reduction (MBSR) training, formerly known as the stress reduction and relaxation program.7 Kabat-Zinn is the originator and innovator of this approach, outlining the techniques for managing stress and the stress associated with physical ailments in his book "Full Catastrophe Living".^{6,7} The program has developed a range of therapies for patients with various conditions and long-term illnesses, with mindfulness meditation at its core.8

-Previous studies such as those conducted by Sayyah et al.9 and Khazaeili et al.10 have shown that mindfulness-based interventions (MBIs) have been successful in decreasing psychological symptoms, anxiety, caregiving burden.
+Previous studies such as those conducted by Sayyah et al.9 and Khazaeili et al.10 have shown that mindfulness-based interventions (MBIs) have been successful in decreasing psychological symptoms, anxiety, and caregiving burden.
 Furthermore, according to studies by Kriakous et al.,11 Ensan et al.,12 and Senders et al.,13 MBSR has been proven effective in reducing anxiety, depression, and stress while also decreasing fatigue levels.
 Consequently, the current study aims to determine if MBSR treatment influences psychological symptoms and stress response in individuals diagnosed with MS.